afhpayne/slackutils/README.md

 0.5.0 slackgrab is a major revision.
 The code is cleaner and handles *.info files in a more efficient manner.<br />
 ** Programs with multiple (unlimited) binaries are now supported.
 This means things like the Nvidia driver are downloaded and verified correctly<br />
-** The code now supports slackbuild *.info files where the tarball htmls are located in eithe DOWNLOADS_x86_64 area or the DOWNLOADS area.
+** The code now supports slackbuild *.info files where the tarball htmls are located in either the DOWNLOADS_x86_64 area or the DOWNLOADS area.
 There is some variation among slackbuilds, so the program checks the x86 location first and moves to the other one if nothing is found.

 #### There are two utilities -- slackstack and slackgrab